Dasharo/docs/docs/osf-trivia-list/dts.md

 ### I have more time than money and I can't code

 Please [contribute](../../ways-you-can-help-us/#contribute-through-github)
-features, review and bug fixes to our repositories.
+ideas for new features, review documentation and help testing bug fixes.

 If you would like to pursue that path please contact us on [Dasharo - General](https://matrix.to/#/#dasharo-general:matrix.org) Matrix channel to